puppetlabs/puppet-docs/source/puppet/4.8/reference/services_apply.markdown

 ### Reporting

 In addition to local logging, Puppet apply will process a report using its configured [report handlers][], like a Puppet master does.
 You can enable different reports with [the `reports` setting][reports_setting]; see the [list of available reports][report handlers] for more info.
-For more about reporting, see [the guide to reporting][reports_guide].
+For more about reporting, see [the docs on reporting][report].

 To disable reporting and avoid taking up disk space with the `store` report handler, you can set [`report = false`](./configuration.html#report) in [puppet.conf][].